 1. The basis for selecting courses

+Students in Year 11 must study six courses.
+These can be a combination of ATAR, General and Certificate courses.
+To have an ATAR calculated, a student must study a minimum of four ATAR courses.
 It is important that course selection is made on the basis of preferred post-school destinations and possible future careers.
 However, selection should be realistic, and in keeping with a student’s academic ability.

 The range of courses offered at the College gives students the opportunity to pursue their particular interests at levels appropriate to their ability.